marekpadlewski/Cpp-Course/List 1/README.md

-# Prime factors od number
+# Prime factors of number